-- (1) the uncovered genitals, pubic area, anus, or breast;9 - (2) the display or transfer of bodily sexual fluids; - (3) sexually explicit conduct, including
+- (1) the uncovered genitals, pubic area, anus, or breast;10

+- (2) the display or transfer of bodily sexual fluids;

+- (3) sexually explicit conduct, including

+- (a) sexual intercourse, including genital-genital, oral-genital, anal-genital, or oral-anal, whether between persons of the same or opposite sex

+- (b)bestiality

+- (c) masturbation

+- (d)sadistic or masochistic abuse

-8 If no identifiable individual is depicted in any part of the material, a state's obscenity laws would likely prohibit the conduct, as that is an offense against society, as opposed to these offenses, which harm identifiable victims.
+9 If no identifiable individual is depicted in any part of the material, a state's obscenity laws would likely prohibit the conduct, as that is an offense against society, as opposed to these offenses, which harm identifiable victims.

-9 The First Amendment is not implicated in statutes protecting adult victims because of the lack of consent or harm requirement.
+10 The First Amendment is not implicated in statutes protecting adult victims because of the lack of consent or harm requirement.
 For children, if the material is obscene or sexually explicit, there are no First Amendment concerns, even without a consent or harm requirement.
 But any strict liability for depictions of minors that are not obscene or sexually explicit should be reviewed carefully to ensure there are no First Amendment implications.